The Finiteness Threshold Width of Lattice Polytopes: Introduction

-One direction of the theorem is trivial, but the other is not since a priori there could exist infinitely many hollow $(d-1)$-polytopes with lifts of size $n$, but each of them with only finitely many such lifts.
+One direction of the theorem is easy, since a $Q$ as in the statement has all but finitely many of its lifts of the same width as $Q$ (Theorem~\ref{theorem:same_width}).
+The other is less obvious since $w^\infty(d)$ might a priori be achieved by the existence of infinitely many hollow $(d-1)$-polytopes $Q$, each with finitely many lifts of size $n$.

 \begin{example} In dimension $3$, the infinite family of Reeve tetrahedra are lifts of size $4$ of a unit square, which is a hollow polygon of width one.
 On the other hand, the unique hollow polygon of width larger than one is the second dilation of the unimodular triangle, which has only finitely many lifts of bounded size (see~\cite[Corollary 22]{5points}).
-Hence $w^\infty(3)=1$. \end{example}
+Hence $w^\infty(3)=1$.

-Sections~\ref{sec:finitely-hollow-lifts} and~\ref{sec:dim4} are aimed at proving Theorem~\ref{thm:main}.
-Observe that $w^\infty(4)\ge 2$ follows from the fact that the following hollow $3$-polytope of width two can be lifted to infinitely many empty simplices (Haase and Ziegler~\cite[Proposition 6]{HaaseZiegler}):
+In dimension $4$, observe that $w^\infty(4)\ge 2$ follows from the fact that the following hollow $3$-polytope of width two can be lifted to infinitely many empty $4$-simplices (Haase and Ziegler~\cite[Proposition 6]{HaaseZiegler}):